cisco-open/terraform-provider-appd/docs/resources/access_client_app.md

 ### Optional

+- `revoke_now` (Boolean) Revokes all the rotated client secrets of the specified client.
 - `revoke_previous_secret_in` (String) Time duration of how long the previous secret should be active for.
 Acceptable values are `NOW`, `1D`, `3D`, `7D` and `30D`.
 Must be set when rotating a secret with rotate_secret.
-- `revoked_all_previous_at` (String) Revokes all the rotated client secrets of the specified client.
-The value must be in the format of `mm/dd/yyyy`, ideally the date at which all the secrets were revoked.
-- `rotate_secret` (String) Rotates the client secret of the specified service client.
-The input must be of `mm/dd/yyyy`.
-Not necessarily a valid date but ideally should be the date at which the secret is being rotated.
+- `rotate_secret` (Boolean) Rotates the client secret of the specified service client.

 ### Read-Only